-A good rule of the thumb would be to check on your investments quarterly.
+A good rule of thumb would be to check on your investments quarterly.
 By then you will have data on earnings reports, central bank rates and plenty of other news events.
 If a certain investment is not performing as expected, be ready to scale out and allocate your money to better opportunities.

-Alternatively, you can use the services of companies like HashCash that bring you advanced investment and wealth management solutions.
+You can use the services of companies like HashCash that bring you advanced investment and wealth management solutions.

 Synthesizing an Investment Model

-By understanding the cyclical nature of the market, fundamental analysis, technical analysis, tactical asset allocation and alternative investments, you can develop a framework that will work in any market condition.
+By understanding the cyclical nature of the stock market, fundamental analysis, technical analysis, tactical asset allocation and alternative investments, you can develop a framework that will work in any market condition.
 That time might be one of the best investments you will make.

 Value investing is a strategy that involves researching and analyzing undervalued assets and waiting for the market to recognize their true value over time.
 It requires patience and a disciplined approach and is popular among investors like Warren Buffett.